 Good morning,

-Welcome to the first in a new series of Daily Updates from Technical Chops.
-These updates will be available to all subscribers.
+Welcome to the first in a new series of Updates from Technical Chops.
+These updates will be available to all subscribers and follow the schedule.

 Jaguar, the British luxury carmaker, unveiled a bold new brand identity last week and was promptly met with sharp criticism.
 Elon Musk, never one to pass up an opportunity to troll, summed up the sentiment with a single, cutting remark: